U.S. pushes to suspend Russia from Human Rights Council | Law-Order

 U.S. pushes to suspend Russia from Human Rights Council

 The United States will ask the U.N.
-General Assembly to suspend Russia from the Human Rights Council, U.S. Ambassador to the United Nations Linda Thomas-Greenfield said on Monday, after Ukraine accused Russian troops of killing dozens of civilians in the town of Bucha.
+General Assembly to suspend Russia from the Human Rights Council, the U.S. ambassador to the United Nations said on Monday, after Ukraine accused Russian troops of killing dozens of civilians in the town of Bucha.

+The council cannot make legally binding decisions but its decisions send important political messages and it can authorise investigations.
+It last month set up an investigation into alleged rights violations, including possible war crimes, in Ukraine since Russia's invasion.
+Thirty-two members voted in favour of the resolution, brought by Ukraine.
+Russia and Eritrea voted against while 13, including China, abstained.

-Bucha's deputy mayor said 50 of some 300 bodies found after Kremlin forces withdrew were the victims of extra-judicial killings carried out by Russian troops.
-Reuters could not independently verify those figures or who was responsible for killing the dead residents.
+Bucha's deputy mayor said around 50 bodies found after Kremlin forces withdrew were the victims of extra-judicial killings carried out by Russian troops.
+Reuters could not independently verify that information.

-Ukrainian authorities said they were investigating possible war crimes there, a description also used by French President Emmanuel Macron.
+Ukrainian authorities said they were investigating possible war crimes there.
 The Kremlin categorically denied any accusations related to the murder of civilians in the town.
 The United States has said war crimes have been committed in Ukraine and U.S. experts were gathering evidence to prove it.

 The General Assembly has previously suspended a country from the Human Rights Council.
 In March 2011, it unanimously suspended Libya because of violence against protesters by forces loyal to then leader Muammar Gaddafi.